trapexit/mergerfs/README.md

 | create   | epmfs  |
 | search   | ff     |

+#### rename ####

+[rename](http://man7.org/linux/man-pages/man2/rename.2.html) is a tricky function in a merged system.
+Normally if a rename can't be done atomically due to the from and to paths existing on different mount points it will return `-1` with `errno = EXDEV`.
+The atomic rename is most critical for replacing files in place atomically (such as securing writing to a temp file and then replacing a target).
+The problem is that by merging multiple paths you can have N instances of the source and destinations on different drives.
+Meaning that if you just renamed each source locally you could end up with the destination files not overwriten / replaced.
+To address this mergerfs works in the following way.
+If the source and destination exist in different directories it will immediately return `EXDEV`.
+Generally it's not expected for cross directory renames to work so it should be fine for most instances (mv,rsync,etc.).
+If they do belong to the same directory it then runs the `rename` policy to get the files to rename.
+It iterates through and renames each file while keeping track of those paths which have not been renamed.
+If all the renames succeed it will then `unlink` or `rmdir` the other paths to clean up any preexisting target files.
+This allows the new file to be found without the file itself ever disappearing.
+There may still be some issues with this behavior.
+Particularly on error.
+At the moment however this seems the best policy.

 #### readdir ####

 [readdir](http://linux.die.net/man/3/readdir) is very different from most functions in this realm.
 It certainly could have it's own set of policies to tweak its behavior.
 At this time it provides a simple **first found** merging of directories and file found.
 That is: only the first file or directory found for a directory is returned.
 Given how FUSE works though the data representing the returned entry comes from **getattr**.